stadt-karlsruhe/ckanext-extractor/README.rst

 :extract [--force] (all | ID [ID [...]]): Extract metadata.
 You can specify one
     or more resource IDs or a single ``all`` argument (in which case metadata is extracted from all resources with appropriate formats).
-An optional ``--force`` argument can be used to force extraction if the resource format is ignored, if the resource is unchanged, or if another extraction job already has been scheduled for that resource.
+An optional ``--force`` argument can be used to force extraction even if the resource is unchanged, or if another extraction job already has been scheduled for that resource.

     Note that this command only schedules the necessary extraction background tasks.
 The Celery daemon has to be running for the extraction to actually